 - Toiletries plus a towel from home is always a good idea.

 - Nursing bras

 - Nipple cream/lanolin cream (sometimes provided by the hospital during your stay)

 - Large pads.
 Don’t forget that you will bleed after delivery.
 Most hospitals will provide very stylish mesh underwear and large pads.

 - Baby clothes, especially something to go home in.

 - Diaper bag.
 You really don’t need to overfill this and may not even use any of these items.
 Things women typically include are diapers, wipes, burp clothes, swaddle blankets and a pacifier.

 While the above items are mostly the bare essentials, many women like to bring some of the following items to further help them through the entire experience: birthing ball, aromatherapy diffuser and anything else that calms and soothes you.

 Please don’t forget to pack an overnight bag for your loved one who will be supporting you.
 And most importantly, bring a positive attitude!
-Whether your labor is easy and quick or long and difficult, focus on being positive and enjoying the amazing journey that is childbirth.
+Whether your labor is easy and quick, or long and difficult, focus on being positive and enjoying the amazing journey that is childbirth.